JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 I just wanted to write a blog post about something funny I have learned relatively recently.
 If you have played any PlayStation 1 games, you'll know that the graphics --- the textures in particular
 --- seem to always contort and distort in strange ways as the viewing angles of the objects change.
-For illustrative purposes (and for fun), I quickly slapped together a tiny software renderer I wrote which somewhat emulates this behaviour on a rotating cube.
+For illustrative purposes, I quickly slapped together a tiny software renderer I wrote which somewhat emulates this behaviour on a rotating cube.
 Here is the pixelated output:

 {{< video
   src="psone-cube.mp4"